mcaimi/ocp4-signature-verification/README.rst

 - NGINX + LuaJIT as the application framework (OpenResty)

 Signatures can also be stored inside Nexus, so if this is the intended workflow, the NGINX signature server is not required.
+Also, gpg signature verification is enabled for official RedHat repositories.

 PREREQUISITES
 -------------